Revision Date: 05 October 2018

 - Receipt Content: Receipts should be in the name of the traveler and be for the dates claimed on the travel voucher.
 Always attach an explanation if there are differences.

-- Meals: The University allows per diem for meal expenses based on General Services Administration (GSA) rates.
+- Meals: The University allows up to the per diem for meal expenses based on General Services Administration (GSA) rates.
 This must include tax and tip.
 Receipts for meals are not required.
-Additionally, business meals will only be reimbursed for actuals, and will require an itemized receipt, no matter the dollar amount.
-Please review complete information in Procedure 2-86.
+Additionally, business/entertainment meals will only be reimbursed for actuals, and will require an itemized receipt, no matter the dollar amount.

 - Alcohol: Alcohol is only allowed when purchased and consumed as part of a business/entertainment meal, of if there is a business reason for the purchase.
 Alcohol cannot be purchased with funds generated from student tuition, fees, or state appropriations.